-- You must be mentally and physically able to perform work that is similar to work you have done in the past or for other work that you are suitable for due to past experience or training your have received.
+- You must be mentally and physically able to perform work that is similar to work you have done in the past or for other work that you’re suitable for due to past experience or training you’ve received.

 - You must be available for work.
 There should be no circumstances that would keep you from working such as transportation or childcare issues.